faccus/network_butcher/include/network_butcher/README.md

-## include Directory Contents
+## include/network_butcher Directory Contents

 This directory contains the source files of the program.
 The main directories are:

 - APSC: This directory contains the header files of libraries taken from the APSC repository.
   For more details of its contents, referer to its [README](APSC/README.md) file
-- Butcher: It contains the classes related to the butchering of a given NN (Butcher and block graph building).
+- Butcher: It contains the classes related to the butchering of a given DNN (Butcher and block graph building).
   For more details of its contents, referer to its [README](Butcher/README.md) file
 - Computer: It contains the header file required to compute the memory usage (input and output tensors, as well as parameters) of the layers of a given DNN.